nick-5-3/nick-5-3.github.io/_pages/About.md

 title: "About"
 author_profile: true
 ---
+Hi there!
+Here's a little background on who I am:
 - Grew up in Saigon, Vietnam
 - Traveled to Canada in 2017 and lived with a host family as I completed high school